Volvo V60: Engines

-Second generation (2018–present)
+Second generation (2018)

 The second generation Volvo V60 is based on the Volvo SPA Platform, like the saloons Volvo S60, Volvo S90, and the SUVs Volvo XC60 and Volvo XC90.
 It went on sale in July 2018.
 The V60 is built in both Sweden and Belgium.
 In the U.S., since 2021, the V60 is only available as a Cross Country model with one gasoline powertrain, dubbed T5, though a Polestar Engineered enhancement is available as an option.
+Mild hybrid variants were added in 2022, and in 2023, replaced conventional gas engines in the US.
 In Europe, Volvo offers two gasoline engines, two diesel engines, and two plug-in hybrid powertrains to choose from.
 Over in Malaysia, the V60 facelift comes in a sole T8 Recharge Inscription variant, with a 2.0 litre turbocharged and supercharged four-cylinder engine with a rear-mounted electric motor.
 All of this results in AWD and a total power output of 407 PS, 640 Nm of torque and a claimed EV range of 49 km.

+In the later released long range version, with a bigger 19kWh battery the range increased to over 90 km.